mayroberts/lcwgs-population-analysis-minus-the-cursing/Fst.md

         `chromosome_name` `position` `alpha` `beta` `fst`

-- the headers for the `average_fst.txt` should be * I THINK but and just deducing from clues here and there*\
+- the headers for the `average_fst.txt` should be * I'm pretty sure - based on clues from here, there, and the depths of forum convos *\

         `unweighted_avg_fst` `weighted_avg_fst`